 Muscle Strength:

 The strength of the pneumatic muscles was evaluated.
-An artificial muscle was hung from a stand and the muscle was evaluated by inflating from 0 mmHg to 3620 mmHg (70 psi).
-A 12 N weight was hung from the muscle and elongation was evaluated.
+An artificial muscle was hung from one end and the muscle was inflated by increments of 517 mmHg (10psi) from 0 mmHg to 4137 mmHg (80 psi).
+Then, a 22 N (5 lb) load was hung from the bottom end of the muscle and elongation was evaluated.
+The experiment was repeated with muscles of varying lengths, from 4.5 inches to 11.5 inches, in order to analyze deformation under varying IMP.

 Spinal Stability:

 The thoracic and abdominal-pelvic cavities were inflated to 52 mmHg (1 psi) as the control value.
 Intrathoracic pressure (ITP) was kept constant throughout the experiments at 52 mmHg.
 The initial position of the spine model was observed.
 A 50N force was applied in vertical compression on the spine and the displacement was observed and recorded.
-The spine was determined to be stable when each muscle was inflated to an IMP of 1551 mmHg (30 psi).
+The spine was determined to be stable, at the baseline, which required each muscle was inflated to an IMP of 1551 mmHg (30 psi).

 The experiment was repeated with a decrease in IAP by increments of 13 mmHg (0.25 psi), resulting in a minimum and maximum IAP of 0 mmHg and 52 mmHg, respectively.
 The spinal displacement at each increment was recorded.
 Next, the IMP in the paraspinal and abdominal muscles was adjusted accordingly to maintain spinal stability.

 It should be noted that numerous iterations were performed for each experiment to account for variation.
-The experiments were then repeated with five additional pneumatic muscles, three erector spinae and two psoas major, to determine if the results from the initial 12 pneumatic muscles were sufficient.
+These experiments were then repeated with five additional pneumatic muscles, three erector spinae and two psoas major, to determine if the results from the initial 12 pneumatic muscles were sufficient and to evaluate the sensitivity of the prior selected and explored muscles in the experimental model.

 Results: Serves to describe your results (not interpret the results).
 Just list them as if you were a thoughtless robot.